-The ALT and AST ranges are set too high in fact, and should be far lower for ‘normal’ upper limits by about 10 points.
-Ultrasound is sometimes used to diagnose this but if the person is obese it is very difficult to make a diagnosis – typically the liver will have a fat percentage of more than 12,5% in an obese person to be diagnosed, where NAFLD is generally a state of having more than 5% liver fat in the absence of alcohol consumption.
+The ALT and AST ranges are set too high in fact and should be far lower for ‘normal’ upper limits by about 10 points.
+Ultrasound is sometimes used to diagnose this.
+However, if the person is obese it is very difficult to make a diagnosis.
+Typically the liver will have a fat percentage of more than 12,5% in an obese person to be diagnosed, where NAFLD is generally a state of having more than 5% liver fat in the absence of alcohol consumption.
 So it’s a tricky one.

 But there are other confounding factors such as hypothyroidism and gut dysbiosis – both of which can cause NAFLD.
-Subclinical hypothyroidism is a largely undiagnosed condition and studies have shown that if you are hypothyroid, you have twice the risk of NAFLD, and about four times more likely to have the variant known as NASH (non-alcoholic steatohepatitis), characterised by inflammation accompanying the fatty infiltration.
+Subclinical hypothyroidism is a largely undiagnosed condition.
+Studies have shown that if you are hypothyroid you have twice the risk of NAFLD.
+Also about four times more likely to have the variant known as NASH (non-alcoholic steatohepatitis) which is characterised by inflammation accompanying the fatty infiltration.
 Hypothyroidism then could be an independent risk factor for NAFLD.
-Hypothyroidism is also associated with metabolic changes like insulin resistance, dyslipidemia and obesity, each of which is an independent risk factor for NAFLD.
+Hypothyroidism is also associated with metabolic changes like insulin resistance, dyslipidemia and obesity.
+Each of which is an independent risk factor for NAFLD.

-The evidence continues to mount which shows the gut and liver have multiple levels of associated interdependence – disturbing the gut-liver axis has been implicated in conditions such as obesity, diabetes and NAFLD.
-Elevated liver enzymes and fatty liver changes are commonly seen in gut dysregulation such as SIBO (small intestinal bacterial overgrowth), celiac disease and inflammatory bowel disease.
-The common denominator here is the lack of integrity of the gut mucosal barrier – or Leaky Gut – the term used for increased intestinal permeability, which is present in all of these conditions.
-A nasty bacterial-derived endotoxin (LPS) can pass through this barrier into the bloodstream and trigger a defensive inflammatory response – and then all the wheels come off.
+The evidence continues to mount which shows the gut and liver have multiple levels of associated interdependence.
+Disturbing the gut-liver axis has been implicated in conditions such as obesity, diabetes and NAFLD.
+Elevated liver enzymes and fatty liver changes are commonly seen in gut dysregulation such as SIBO (small intestinal bacterial overgrowth) celiac disease and inflammatory bowel disease.
+The common denominator here is the lack of integrity of the gut mucosal barrier.
+Also known as Leaky Gut, which is the term used for increased intestinal permeability.
+Which is present in all of these conditions.
+A nasty bacterial-derived endotoxin (LPS) can pass through this barrier into the bloodstream.
+Trigger a defensive inflammatory response and then all the wheels come off.

-Helicobacter pylori infection in the stomach (an organism which is often the cause of ulcers), antibiotics, cortisone and other medications, alcohol and stress all contribute to intestinal permeability and the related endotoxemia.
+Helicobacter pylori infection in the stomach (an organism which is often the cause of ulcers), antibiotics, cortisone, other medications, alcohol and stress all contribute to intestinal permeability.
+As well as the related endotoxemia.
 This causes backup of bile flow in the liver, causing inflammation and damage.
-Reduced flora in the gut will reduce motility, and dysbiotic flora may in themselves contribute to fatty liver changes through alcohol and other toxic metabolites.
-Increased levels of alcohol-producing gut bacteria lead to elevated blood alcohol levels and can even occur in children – it’s not always the consumption of alcohol which does it.
+Reduced flora in the gut will reduce motility.
+Dysbiotic flora may in themselves contribute to fatty liver changes through alcohol and other toxic metabolites.
+Increased levels of alcohol-producing gut bacteria lead to elevated blood alcohol levels and can even occur in children.
+It’s not always the consumption of alcohol which does it.
 Your gut health is key.